BryanEspin94/db-capstone-project/README.md

 | `log_update_order_items`  | Logs updates to order item quantity or price. |
 | `update_order_total`      | Automatically updates the total cost of an order when new items are added. |

-## 🛠️ Work in Progress: Database Setup Instructions
+## Work in Progress: Database Setup Instructions
 The setup instructions for deploying this database are currently **a work in progress**.
-Future updates will include step-by-step setup instructions, including:
+Future updates will include:
 - Database schema creation
 - Data population
 - Running stored procedures